webvisum/Xtest/README.md

 </config>
 ```

-You could change all values creating a own xtest.xml in your module and override our values with yours.
+You could change all values by creating an own xtest.xml in your module and override our values with yours.

 #### Order / Quote